Generic Name: methylprednisolone (METH-il-pred-NIS-oh-lone)

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using methylprednisolone while you are pregnant.
 It is not known if methylprednisolone is found in breast milk.
 If you are or will be breast-feeding while you use methylprednisolone, check with your doctor.
 Discuss any possible risks to your baby.

-If you suddenly stop taking methylprednisolone, you may experience WITHDRAWAL symptoms, including unbalanced hormones (in both men and women).
+If you stop taking methylprednisolone suddenly, you may have WITHDRAWAL symptoms.
+These may include unbalanced hormones (in both men and women).

 Possible side effects of methylprednisolone: